Edit Media Library Settings

 You can add Metadata Profiles to your Media Library.

-Select "yes" or "no" from the "Users with access to this library can Add Media" drop down menu.
-Select "yes" if you'd like any user with access to this Media Library to Add Media (making Users now Contributors).
-By default, only the Media Library admins can upload content.
+Select "Yes" or "No" from the "Users with access to this library can Add Media" drop-down menu.
+Select "Yes" if you'd like any user with access to this Media Library to upload or capture media (making Viewers Contributors).
+By default, only the Media Library admins can upload or capture content.

-The next drop down menu allows you to turn Content Moderation "on" or "off".
-If you turn Content Moderation on, those with non-administrative access to the Media Library will only be able to see assets they've uploaded themselves by default.
-Any other videos, you'll be able to make "Visible" or "Unlisted" to control if non-administrators can see them.
-As an administrator, you'll still be able to see all files in the Media Library, regardless of who uploaded them.
+The next drop-down menu allows you to turn default visibility "Visible (all Users)" or "Unlisted (only Admins)".
+Set to "Unlisted (only Admins)", those with non-admin access to the Media Library will only be able to see assets they've uploaded themselves by default.
+Any other videos, you'll be able to make "Visible" or "Unlisted" to control if non-admins can see them.
+As an admin, you'll still be able to see all assets in the Media Library, regardless of who uploaded them.
 This feature is a good way to share content one-on-one — foreign language students uploading graded video responses, for example.

 Set Default View

-The next drop down menu allows you to define the default view for the media in your library.
+The next drop-down menu allows you to define the default view for the assets in your Media Library.
 You can select "Grid" or "List."
 Grid view has larger thumbnails and a visual focus.
 List view is more compact and makes it easy to browse asset titles, with smaller thumbnails to the left.

 Set Default Sort Order

-Finally, the "Default sort order of media items" drop down allows you to select a default sort order for anyone viewing your Media Library.
+Finally, the "Default sort order of media items" drop-down allows you to select a default sort order for anyone viewing your Media Library.
 If you've taken the time to Tag your content, you can sort by Tag.
 If you prefer reverse chronological, you can sort by Date.
-What you select in this drop down will hold true for other users who view your Media Library.
+What you select in this drop-down will hold true for other users who view your Media Library by default.

-From the Media Library Settings page you can also: Delete a Media Library.
+From the Media Library Settings window you can also: Delete Media Libraries.